juniorHotes/Andes/README.md

 # Andes Coffee
-Andes Coffee é uma loja fictícia focada na venda de produtos relacionados a cafeteria, criada para exercer conhecimentos sobre as tecnologias usadas neste projeto focando principalmente o back end.
+Andes Coffee is a fictional store focused on selling products related to cafeteria, created to exercise knowledge about the technologies used in this project focusing mainly on the back end.

 <p style="display:flex;justify-content:center;aling-items:center">
   <img alt="Imagem" src="splashs/index-php.png" width="30%">